** UPDATED : 03/04/18

 We still can’t speak of a certain New Year’s Eve chain of events, nor scandalous rooftop observations.
 It was a day in an age when secrets could still be kept.

 “The Arsenal” contained several arms including industrial medieval weapons fabricated from the remnants of the basement and our old respect for D&D. Christmas decorations included a tree with skulls and chains.
 Halloween decorations included bloody doves.
+The pop culture camp of our collective 1970’s childhoods was funny and comforting to us, but could be startling to visitors.

 There a few historic bootleg recordings of Bone Hole performances/happenings which include hilarious quotes from the familiar cast of characters.
+A true time capsule!

 Only a couple dozen or so photographs remain; there are also original flyers, t-shirt artwork and newsletters… including the purple YSU Jello Biafa flyer with Amber’s lip print.